jjksam/Reader/README.md

 `READER_BOOKMARKS` - If TRUE, enables page bookmark support.

+`READER_DIRECTION_VERTICAL` - If TRUE, can scroll vertically to change page.

 ### ReaderDocument Archiving

 To change where the property list for ReaderDocument objects is stored